 Last name only

 Combination of first name and last initial

 Tip: Need more guidance?
 Learn more about choosing a professional email address.

 Business Email Cost

 It doesn’t need to be expensive to get a business email.
 On the contrary, it can be very affordable—and even free depending on how and where you get it from.
-For example, you can connect a domain name (approximately $12 per year) to an email provider such as G Suite for $6 per user, per month.
+For example, you can connect a domain name (approximately $12 per year) to an email provider such as Google Workspace for $6 per user, per month.
 However, you could also get a free domain name and email hosting for multiple business email addresses through a web hosting plan for around $3 to $5 per month.